RedisLabs/redislabs-docs/content/rdi/write-behind/configuration-guide.md

 ## Microsoft SQL Server

-**Microsoft SQL Server** supports different authentication mechanisms (SQL Server Authentication, Integrated Windows Authentication) and protocols (NTLM,  Kerberos).
-RDI can use all of them, however some additional configuration might be required for systems that should utilize Kerberos.
+Microsoft SQL Server supports different authentication mechanisms (SQL Server Authentication, Integrated Windows Authentication) and protocols (NTLM,  Kerberos).
+RDI can use all of them; however, systems that use Kerberos may require some additional configuration.

-### Account Permissions
+### Account permissions

-To enable RDI to work with a SQL Server database, you need to ensure that the account you specify has been assigned the `db_datawriter` role at a minimum.
+To enable RDI to work with a SQL Server database, check that the account you specify was assigned at the minimum the `db_datawriter` role.

-### SQL Server Authentication
+### SQL Server authentication

-To use SQL Authentication mode, you need to create a SQL user with login credentials, and then assign the necessary permissions to that user for the target database as described earlier.
+To use SQL Authentication mode, create a SQL user with login credentials, and then assign the necessary permissions to that user for the target database.

 ```yaml
 connections: